mcnultyc/code-generator/README.md

 naturally allows the use of the template method in the base class.
 The generate method of the [DesignPatternGenerator](src/main/java/DesignPatternGenerator.java) uses an abstract build method defined by the subclasses, such as the [AbstractFactoryPatternGenerator](src/main/java/AbstractFactoryPatternGenerator.java).
+The intellij sdk uses the factory method design pattern to create tool windows.
+I had to implement the ```ToolWindowFactory``` interface inside of my [GeneratorToolWindowFactory](src/main/java/GeneratorToolWindowFactory.java) class.
+The code for my specific tool window is inside of the [GeneratorToolWindow](src/main/java/GeneratorToolWindow.java) class.

 ## GUI / usage